andareomondi/DineDash/README.md

 ## Contact

-For any questions or support, you can reach out to the repository owner through the GitHub repository.
+For any questions or support, you can reach out through email.

 ---

-Feel free to add more details or sections as needed.
-Let me know if there's anything else you'd like to include! 🚀📄
+Ummm thank you for reading this.
+I hope you found it somewhat informative.
+If you have any questions or need further❤